Last Updated on July 5, 2026 by Daniel Globe

 Location Near Buffalo River

-Near the Buffalo National River in northern Arkansas, you’ll find Triple Falls, also called Twin Falls, tucked into a steep, wooded setting that rewards a careful drive and a short walk.
-You’ll catch three cascades most clearly after wet weather, when the creek runs strong and the scene opens up.
-The route climbs a gravel road, so an all-wheel drive vehicle helps you reach the trailhead with less strain.
-From the parking area, it’s about 0.5 miles to the falls, giving you an easy path to scenic views and possible wildlife encounters in the timber.
+Near the Buffalo National River in northern Arkansas, you’ll find Triple Falls, officially named Twin Falls, tucked into a steep, wooded setting that rewards a careful drive and a short walk.
+You’ll catch three cascades most clearly after wet weather, when the seasonal creek runs strong alongside the year-round spring.
+The route climbs a gravel road, so an all-wheel-drive vehicle helps you reach the trailhead with less strain.

 | Detail | Value |